Skip to content

 • rand(numRows:size, numCols:size, min:scalar, max:scalar, sparsity:double, seed:si64)

 Generates a (numRows x numCols) matrix of random values.
 The values are drawn uniformly from the range [min, max] (both inclusive).
+A value of zero in the min parameter will be ignored, as the insertion of zeros in the output is controlled by the sparsity parameter.
 The sparsity can be chosen between 0.0 (all zeros) and 1.0 (all non-zeros).
 The seed can be set to -1 (randomly chooses a seed), or be provided explicitly to enable reproducible random values.

 • sample(range:scalar, size:size, withReplacement:bool, seed:si64)